If done right, using real estate business cards and leaving them in the right places can be a great way to generate leads.

 Let’s say you want to generate 10 new customers from each place you leave them.

-This would mean you need to leave 10 divided by 4.8% business cards in each place, roughly 208.
+This would mean you must leave 10 divided by 4.8% business cards in each place, roughly 208.

-Not every business owner would let you do that.
+Only some business owners would let you do that.

 So let’s go with the minimum.
 Let’s assume you want to generate 2 customers from each place.

-In this case, you would need to leave 2 divided by 4.8%, which is roughly 42 per place.
+In this case, you need to leave 2 divided by 4.8%, roughly 42 per place.

 That sounds much better, and I think it would be more acceptable for the people in charge of the places you want to leave them.